madhaus4/self-care-center/README.md

 ### Future Additions
 - Add the capability for the user to favorite messages
 - The functionality of using the 'enter' key on keyboard
+- Add dynamic functionality for the page greeting to user

 ## [Check it Out](https://madhaus4.github.io/self-care-center/)